octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 <small className="figure">FIGURE 4: Deployment and call of a Tezos smart contract with high-level languages.</small>

 ## Smart contracts versioning
 You need to remember the code of a smart contract is **immutable**.
 Only evolve the storage size and state.
 Hence, to handle smart contracts [versioning](https://en.wikipedia.org/wiki/Software_versioning) (handle new developments and versions of the smart contracts), you should keep in mind **implementations structures** allowing transfer of information **from old contracts to new contracts**.
+If you don't, you risk increasing errors and costs during the transfer.

 Hopefully, the above high-level languages make this kind of complex implementation easier.
 We will present to you two patterns to build evolutive smart contracts or *Dapps*.